 Q) Your open mics have a great reputation.
 What makes them different from other mics?

 A) We restrict the use of notes or phones in the audience which keeps the crowd attentive.
 Our hosts and staff are outgoing and supportive, ensuring you a positive open mic experience.
 We also encourage comics to stay to the end of the show, and often have real audience present.
-By staying until the end of the show comics have the opportunity to win a free class, as well as a free open mic chip.
+By staying until the end of the show comics have the opportunity to win prizes including free open mic chips, notebooks, mugs and more.
 The mics are booked in advance, although you may always try for a walk in spot, and we have pro comics that often drop by to work on their acts.

 Q) I’m confident in my stage presence and material am I ready to audition for road and club work?